sfc-gh-boconnor/government_hackathon/README.md

 -   Rename the secure share identifier to ENERGY_USAGE_ELECTRIC

-- Under Add consumer accounts area, choose your partners account to share with by typing the identifier into the **add consumer account** box.
+- Under Add consumer accounts area, choose your the consumer account to share with by typing the identifier into the **add consumer account** box.

-> **HINT**  You and your partner can access the identifier details in the same way as you did this morning (when you provided the identifier so we could share the initial dataset with you)

 ![alt text](assets/image-27.png)